-It has often been argued that the problems regarding the quality, effectiveness and evenhandedness of surveillance could be addressed by overhauling and downsizing the Board to make it more representative and effective, and giving greater independence to EDs vis-à-vis their capitals and to the IMF secretariat vis-à-vis its governing bodies.
-42 This view has been taken further by a senior British Treasury official who argued in favour of a formal separation of surveillance from decisions about program lending and the use of IMF resources so as to establish the Fund as independent from political influence in its surveillance of economies as an independent central bank is in the operation of monetary policy (Balls 2003).
-It is argued that the current structure of the IMF treats program design as an extension of surveillance, but the lack of a clear distinction between lending and surveillance activities creates the wrong incentives and diminishes the effectiveness of surveillance.
-Moreover, there is currently no formal regular mechanism for assessing whether the Fund is providing objective, rigorous, and consistent standards of surveillance across all member countries - program and non-program countries.
-While responsible for ensuring the effectiveness of the Fund's activities, EDs have also responsibilities to their authorities.
-This creates a conflict of interest where EDs tend to collude in surveillance in defence of the countries they represent, making peer pressure to become peer protection.
+It has often been argued that the problems regarding the quality, effectiveness and evenhandedness of surveillance could be addressed by overhauling and downsizing the Board to make it more representative and effective, and giving greater independence to Executive Directors vis-à-vis their capitals and to the IMF secretariat vis-à-vis its governing bodies.46 This view has been taken further by a senior British Treasury official who argued in favour of a formal separation of surveillance from decisions about programme lending and the use of IMF resources so as to establish the Fund as independent from political influence in its surveillance of economies as an independent central bank is in the operation of monetary policy (Balls, 2003).
+It is argued that the current structure of the IMF treats programme design as an extension of surveillance, but the lack of a clear distinction between lending and surveillance activities creates the wrong incentives and diminishes the effectiveness of surveillance.
+Moreover, there is currently no formal regular mechanism for assessing whether the Fund is providing objective, rigorous, and consistent standards of surveillance across all member countries - programme and non-programme countries.
+While responsible for ensuring the effectiveness of the Fund's activities, Executive Directors also have responsibilities to their authorities.
+This creates a conflict of interest where Executive Directors tend to collude in surveillance in defence of the countries they represent, turning peer pressure into peer protection.

 Surveillance should thus rest with authorities who are independent of their governments and who are not involved in lending decisions, making it impartial, legitimate, authoritative, transparent and accountable.
 This would also have the advantage of protecting the Board and IMF management from being dragged into decisions, which - on the basis of objective evidence - they would not want to take or publicly justify.